George Carpenter (Salvation Army): Biography

-In 1911, George was called up to International Headquarters.
+In 1911, Carpenter was called to International Headquarters.
 He became the literary secretary of The Salvation Army under General Bramwell Booth.
 He served in this role until 1927.
-From 1927 to 1933, he was called back for further service in Australia, to take over the ranks as Chief Secretary of Australia Eastern Territory.
+From 1927 to 1933, he returned for further service in Australia, to take over the ranks as Chief Secretary of Australia Eastern Territory.
 In 1933, he became South America East Territorial Commander.
 In 1937, he became Territorial Commander of Canada, and served at that post until he was elected General by the High Council in 1939.

-His term in office as the General of The Salvation Army was during some trying times.
-World War II was going on in Europe, but he was a strong leader.
+Carpenter's term in office as the General of The Salvation Army was during the challenges of World War II.
 He retired as General 26 June 1946.

-His books include Keep the Trumpets Sounding and Banners and Adventures.
+Carpenter's books include Keep the Trumpets Sounding and Banners and Adventures.

-General George Carpenter died in Earlwood, New South Wales, on 9 April 1948, at the age of 75.
+Carpenter died in Earlwood, New South Wales, on 9 April 1948, at the age of 75.
 He is buried in the Rookwood Cemetery.